suchov/list_of_offers/README.md

 ## I made the pure React version first, for a small application I think I would stay without Redux, you can check it by switching to tag 1

+## I added redux-logger to easier log the events inside the app

+## For fatching data with Redux I used redux-thunk as I found it rather simple for a small app

 <!--
 ### `npm test`